UnlimitedDrip/ProjectPinecone/Reports/report9.md

 **Daniel -** I continued further implementation of the website design and layout, following a set of principles in my design choices so that the user has an easy and intuitive experience.

 **Sergio -** I have been investigating how to connect our database in MySQL to our website and found PHP, which might be the best approach for this.

+### **2. Project retrospective**

+**Retrospective:** We feel like we have a good product going and are adding ideas to the website and are hopeful that everything will be complete by this December.

+1. **Appreciations:** This week was quiet, and we were all able to agree on starting the deliverable early.

+2. **Successes:** Our main idea for the project has already been implemented

+3. **Failures:** None

+4. **Barriers:**

+   1. Other school obligations, it's still the middle of the semester.
+   2. Finding time to work on this project over others

+5. **What we should try next time:** Creating a temporary new meeting time to get the deliverable done.

+\
+**Ideas Discussed:** Discussed deliverables assignment and filling out the about section of our website.
+Connect HTML Form to MySQL Database using PHP